magento/merchdocs/src/marketing/variables.md

 title: Using Variables
 ---

-Variables are pieces of information that can be created once and used in multiple places, such as email templates, blocks, and content pages.
-Your store includes a large number of predefined variables that can be used to personalize email communications.
-In addition to predefined variables, you can create your own custom variables.
+Variables are pieces of information that can be created once and used in multiple places.
+Your store includes a large number of predefined variables that can be easily used to personalize [email]({% link marketing/email-templates.md -%}) and [newsletter]({% link marketing/newsletter-template.md -%}) templates and other types of [content]({% link cms/content-elements.md -%}).
+You can also create custom variables to incorporate information that is specific to your needs.

 - [Predefined Variables]({% link marketing/variables-predefined.md -%})
 - [Custom Variables]({% link marketing/variables-custom.md -%})